ken-tune/cloud-watch-for-marklogic/IllustratedHOWTO.md

 you’ll see it calls *python update-cloudwatch-metrics.py –storeMetrics*

-We can take a a look at what it’s does by calling directly (output truncated )
+We can take a look at what it’s does by calling directly (output truncated )

 <img style="width:100%;padding:5px" src="img/store-metrics.png" alt="store metrics"/>